 Lawrence M Cathles, III

 Service to the community in the recent past has involved helping homeowners in the Ithaca community whose houses were potentially affected by industrial TCE contamination on South Hill understand contaminant transport.
 Class projects on this topic benefited from extensive community participation and the students in turn provided significant assistance to the community.
 My current community service involves mainly helping community members understand energy tradeoffs and water and contamination issues potentially related to Marcellus shale gas production.
-A community member attended my Energy and Mineral Resources class and we collaborated to make relevant material available to the local community.
+Community members have commonly attended my Energy and Mineral Resources class, and often this leads to collaborations of one kind or another.
 On the national level I am seeking to help the resource community appreciate that the earth has the resources to support the world population at a European standard of living indefinitely.

 - 2011.
 "What processes at mid-ocean ridges tell us about volcanogenic massive sulfide deposits."
 Mineralium Deposita 46 (5): 639-657. .

 - 2010.
 "The physics of gas chimney and pockmark formation, with implications for assessment of seafloor hazards and gas sequestration."
 Marine and Petroleum Geology 27 (1): 82-91. .

 - 2011 Society Economic Geologists Distinguished Lecturer (Society of Economic Geologists) 2010